gonzalo-bulnes/gonzalo-bulnes.github.io/_drafts/2015-10-29-temporary-title.md

 Let's perform the `git log` command and compare its outcome to our expectations.
 Oh, this time our expectations are not fulfilled and the sequence of commits we got was unexpected.
 In fact the **C**, **B**, **A** commits were displayed, but so did the **3**, **2** and **1** commits.
 <pre><code>
-$ git log --oneline add-user-profile a2d5ba1 (add-some-colors) C e3412d7 B
+$ git log --oneline --deco add-user-profile a2d5ba1 (add-some-colors) C e3412d7 B
 7535517 A